Bridging the Gap Between Prescription and Patient

 0 Tankers

-Nine oil tankers worth of antimicrobials are discarded each year in the UK(1)
+Nine oil tankers worth of antimicrobials are discarded each year in the UK1

-Supporting faster recovery, earlier IV-to-oral switch, and continuity of care beyond the hospital, ensuring equitable access to effective treatment.
+Helping to support faster recovery, earlier IV-to-oral switch, and continuity of care beyond the hospital, ensuring equitable access to effective treatment.

 Mark Santillo – Former Chair of the NHS Pharmaceutical Quality Assurance Committee